MicrosoftDocs/SupportArticles-docs/support/windows-client/deployment/error-certificate-connection-information-expired.md

   Timestamp (UTC): \<DateTime\>
   Activity ID: 00000000-0000-0000-0000-000000000000

-This issue occurs when multiple users try to connect to the VM at the same time.
+This issue occurs when multiple users try to connect to the AVD VMs.

 > [!NOTE]
 > When the issue occurs, the trace log is saved in the *%temp%\\DiagOutputDir\\RdClientAutoTrace* folder.